-As I started at RHS/RSA last year as the new teacher of Theatrical Costuming & Makeup (and CTE Fashion Design), my plan was to reshape the program and make it student led.
+When I started at RHS/RSA as the new teacher of Theatrical Costuming & Makeup (and CTE Fashion Design), my plan was to reshape the program and make it student led.
 I had hopes that freshman starting with me would be able to, by their senior year, Design, plan & organize an entire show by themselves using me only as needed supervision and as a stitcher (sewing person).

 Cast number: 36

 16 corsets, petticoats, chemise’s, & bloomers

 Keep in mind this is only for the Principal Show.
 We put on the Understudy show tonight, so you can nearly double these numbers!
 In total that’s 72 Costumes and over 350 garment pieces!

 Costuming is much more than simply picking a garment and having the actor put it on.
 You have to 1st analyze the script and each individual character to see what they would wear (dirty or fancy clothes?
 Are they always angry or jealous?
 Should we give the audience a subtle hint or foreshadow by having them wear green or red?).
 Then you need to begin coordination of the garments to make sure they blend with the other costumes being put on stage (just because it’s a western doesn’t mean everyone can wear jeans…) Do the costumes flow from one scene to the next?
 Or does the color clash with the set paint or the light design the Director has chosen?
 Are there any costume changes?
 Etc..